 CENTRE COUNTY, Pa.
-(WTAJ) — Bellefonte School District has decided on the future of their school’s mascot.
+(WTAJ) — Bellefonte School District has decided on the future of their school’s logo.

 “We’re not saying that we’re trying to erase history, it’s just that both sides of this argument, even at a national level from groups that we heard from, have stated to us that the current image of a Native American in full headdress is not appropriate, it’s not historically accurate,” said Jon Guizar, school board president for the Bellefonte Area School District.

-Those in favor of retiring the mascot said it is a disrespect to Native American culture.
+Those in favor of retiring the logo said it is a disrespect to Native American culture.

 “They believe also that because there’s no federally recognized tribe in the area that there’s really not a possibility for, say, having something that’s more historically accurate,” said Guizar.